Adventures in Babysitting: "Babysitting Blues" song

-In a 2021 interview in New York Magazine, Elisabeth Shue said performing the "iconic Babysitting Blues song," written by pop songwriter Mark Mueller and Robert Kraft (composer), was one of her "favorite experiences of all time."
+In a 2021 interview in New York Magazine, Elisabeth Shue said performing the "iconic Babysitting Blues song," written by pop songwriter Mark Mueller and Robert Kraft, was one of her "favorite experiences of all time."

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 71% based on 45 reviews, with an average rating of 6.50 out of 10.
+On Rotten Tomatoes, the film holds an approval rating of 72% based on 46 reviews, with an average rating of 6.60 out of 10.
 The site's consensus states: "Sweet and spry, Adventures in Babysitting gets by on its amiable tone."
-On Metacritic, the film has a weighted average score of 45 out of 100, based on 11 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 45 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave Adventures in Babysitting two-and-a-half out of four stars.
-He cited the blues club sequence as the movie's best scene, but criticized the film for not doing more with its Black characters.
+He cited the blues club sequence as the movie's best scene, but criticized the film for not doing more with its black characters.
 He said the movie had "good raw material," but too many "unrealized possibilities."
 Gene Siskel of the Chicago Tribune rated the film three out of four stars, calling it "a genial, warm-hearted romp."
 He praised the performances of the young cast and called Elisabeth Shue "earnestly appealing," but criticized the movie for a lack of "social awareness."
 Both critics compared the film to Risky Business and Ferris Bueller's Day Off.

 Unsold television pilot

 The film was adapted into an unsold television pilot of the same name for CBS in 1989.
 The pilot was broadcast on Friday night, July 7 in the 8 p.m. timeslot.
-It starred Jennifer Guthrie (who would later co-star on Parker Lewis Can't Lose with Maia Brewton) as Chris, Joey Lawrence as Brad, Courtney Peldon as Sara, Brian Austin Green as Daryl, and Ariana Mohit as Brenda.
-The pilot overall, garnered CBS a 6.9 rating.
+It starred Jennifer Guthrie as Chris, Joey Lawrence as Brad, Courtney Peldon as Sara, Brian Austin Green as Daryl, and Ariana Mohit as Brenda.
+The pilot garnered CBS a 6.9 rating and was watched by 9.7 million viewers.